Free Crafts

 Variation 2: For an anniversary party or family reunion use a large piece of poster board and write as directed in step #5.
 Cut out a stack of fabric squares and ask family members to write their name and date of birth and/or a message on the squares.
 Glue them on in rows as the squares are completed.

-Variation 3: Instead of using poster board or cardstock, use fabric glue and glue the squares to a piece of muslin or other fabric.
+Variation 3: Instead of using poster board or card stock, use fabric glue and glue the squares to a piece of muslin or other fabric.
 If you are going to hang it you will need to mount it on a piece of cardboard or thin wood so it will be stiff enough to show all the blocks.

 Printable Instructions

-Back General
+Back to General Crafts